Introduction to DEA Land Cover e11781ed99044b569447f412750251d9

 DEA Land Cover allows users to analyse land cover over a range of spatial, temporal and thematic scales.
 Scientists, resource managers and policymakers can use the product to support environmental monitoring, emergency management, sustainable natural resource management, and more.
 Specific examples include:

-• Environmental monitoring: ecosystem mapping, understanding surface water dynamics, erosion management
+• Environmental monitoring: ecosystem mapping, carbon dynamics, erosion management

 • Primary industries: understanding crop responses to water availability, understanding and mitigating impact of drought, monitoring vegetation change